 Day 2: Start with serve receive/passing evaluations, using your 3-2-1-0 scoring system.
 Serve receive.
 Free ball passes to target, focused on tempo.
 Down ball passing.
 Etc. Then transition to hitting evaluations.
 10 hits from coach toss.
 10 hits to target from setter (toss ball to setter), and then 10 hits from set, this time the pass is from the girls.
 I’d like to evaluate block somehow (footwork, reading sets etc).
 We can evaluate setters and hitters at the same time during this.
 Can also get a feeling for hitting IQ if sets are tight to the net or out of system.
 If time is left, transition to 4v4/6v6, alternating setters.
 Evaluate on everything including awareness and athleticism.

 Day 3: Warm up drills.
 Hitting.
 Serve receive.
 No more than 30 minutes.
 6v6 on two courts.
 Games to 12.
 Setters stay.
 Teams of 5 rotate.
 Evaluate the “whole package” during this period.

 I asked the new coach a question.
 What is his priority?
 Is it to pick the best team, or is it to take a more long-term development focus?
-In this case it about picking the best team.
-He told me there’s a fair bit of talent in the group.
+In this case it was about picking the best team.
+He told me there was a fair bit of talent in the group.

 My immediate response was to suggest some big cuts.
 Since he’s trying to pick the best team there’s a lot of the plan that can be left out.